Last updated: July 05, 2025

 api_key | The api key to DQOps application.
 Not set as default. | str |

-connection | The name of the connection to the data source in DQOps.
-When not set, all connection names will be used. | str |
+connection | The connection name to the data source in DQOps.
+When not set, all connection names will be used.
+Supports search patterns in the format: 'source*', '*_prod', 'prefix*suffix'. | str [optional, default=UNSET] |

-check_type | (Only available for DqopsRunChecksOperator) Specifies type of checks to be executed.
+check_type | (Only available for DqopsRunChecksOperator) Specifies type of check to be executed.
 When set, the operator will work as other run checks operators.
-The other operators have set this field to a constant value from CheckType enum.
-When not set, all types of checks will be executed.
-The enum is stored in dqops.client.models.check_type module. |
+When not set, all types of checks will be executed (values: CheckType.MONITORING, CheckType.PARTITIONED, CheckType.PROFILING). | Union[Unset, CheckType] |

 wait_timeout | The number of seconds the client will wait for activity before terminating the idle task.
 If not set, the timeout is read from the client’s default value, which is set to 120 seconds. | int |